zbrachinara/quicksweeper-doc/src/area_attack.md

 ## Area

-A player's area is defined as the region of the board encompassing the cells which the player has uncovered.
+A player's area is defined as the region of the board *only* containing the cells which the player has uncovered.
+The area is not necessarily contiguous.
 The state of a cell contained in a player's area is not visible to opponents, except for that the cell is owned in that area.

 ## Penalty